jalhadi/jalhadi.github.io/_posts/2020-07-16-cell-refcell.md

 fn main() {
     let cell = RefCell::new(1);

-    let mut cell_ref_1 = cell.borrow_mut();
+    let mut cell_ref_1 = cell.borrow_mut(); // Mutably borrow the underlying data
     *cell_ref_1 += 1;
     println!("RefCell value: {:?}", cell_ref_1);

-    let mut cell_ref_2 = cell.borrow_mut();
+    let mut cell_ref_2 = cell.borrow_mut(); // Mutably borrow the data again (cell_ref_1 is still in scope though...)
     *cell_ref_2 += 1;
     println!("RefCell value: {:?}", cell_ref_2);
 }
 ```

-This program compiles, but it panics halfway through running.
+This program compiles, but panics halfway through running.

 ```
 thread 'main' panicked at 'already borrowed: BorrowMutError'
 ```

 What?
 Isn't the compiler supposed to prevent these types of reference errors?
 Yes, for "normal" mutable references.
-The reference rules stated earilier still apply, they're just enforced at runtime when using `RefCell`.
+The reference rules stated earlier still apply, they're just enforced at runtime when using `RefCell`.

 And this is the double edged sword of `RefCell`s.
 There are times where we need more flexibility than just a singular mutable reference. `RefCell` gives us this flexibility, but at the cost of not checking our references statically.